microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 **Labels** - Information protection labels provide details about how to properly apply a sensitivity label to information.
 The information protection label API describes the configuration of sensitivity labels that apply to a user or tenant.

 **Threat assessment** - The Microsoft Graph threat assessment API helps organizations to assess the threat received by any user in a tenant.
 This empowers customers to report spam or suspicious emails, phishing URLs, or malware attachments they receive to Microsoft.
 Microsoft check the sample in question and the organizational policies in play before generating a result so that tenant administrators can understand the threat scanning verdict and adjust their organizational policy.
-They can also use it to report legitimate emails as well which are getting blocked.
+They can also use it to report legitimate emails to prevent them from getting blocked.

-> **NOTE:** The **Threat Assessment** will be deprecated by unified security **Threat Submission** as the new version.
+> **NOTE:** The **threat assessment** API set will be deprecated by the unified security [threat submission](#threat-submission) as the new version.

 ## Secure Score